-What Are the Dark Areas/Black Patches/Discolorations on My Gums?
+What Are the Dark Areas/Brown or Black Discolorations on My Gums?

 You, or someone you know may have discolorations on the gums that look like the photo of our patient above.
 These areas shown here are melanotic macules or flat brown pigmented areas.
 They are harmless and may have been present since birth.
 Doctor are not exactly sure what causes these ‘freckle-like’ areas to occur.
 Some people develop areas like this later in life.
 It is important to know that they could be a symptom of another condition or disease such as Addison’s disease or Peutz-Jeghers syndrome or others.
 The areas should be evaluated by a dentist, an oral surgeon or your doctor or medical specialist.